yeshpanovrustem/KazPER/README.md

 | ...  | ... | ... | ... |

 3. Some names can be both male and female (e.g., "Үміт").
 In this case, the names are recorded with a "B" (for *both*) in the ***gender*** column.
-4. As of March 15 2023, the total number of names on the list is 5,211.
+4. As of October 25 2023, the total number of names on the list is 5,218.
-* 3,711 are male names,
+* 3,714 are male names,
-* 1,447 are female names,
+* 1,450 are female names,
-* 53 are both female and male names.
+* 54 are both female and male names.